 Proposed sessions and tours should focus on one or more of the following areas:

-We need parks that offer convenient, high-quality opportunities for health —to everyone.
+We need parks that offer convenient, high-quality opportunities for health—to everyone.
 How can we leverage our distributed network of parks to enhance and support our collective and individual health?
-What role can parks play in dismantling unequal access to healthy foods, habits, and services?
-How can the ‘10-minute walk to a park’ goal offset a city’s healthcare cost burden?
+What role can parks play in increasing access to healthy foods, habits, and services?
+How can living within a 10-minute walk of a park improve your health and the health of your community?
+What has the COVID-19 pandemic taught us about park access, design, utilization, or safety?

 The safety of our patrons and our staff is our number one priority.
 Proof of completed COVID-19 vaccination or a negative COVID-19 test result will be required of speakers and event attendees.
 Masks will be required during conference events.We are also following all federal, state and local guidelines for in-person gatherings as well as recommendations from the Centers for Disease Control and Prevention (CDC).
 If, at any time, we feel we cannot create and maintain a safe in-person event or if any federal, state or local restrictions prevent us from hosting an in-person event, we will switch from an in-person event to a high-quality virtual event.